geojupyter/workshop-csdms2025/index.md

 If you were unable to attend the workshop in-person, or if you didn't complete the workshop activities in the limited in-person timeframe, you can use this website to continue learning.

+## Take home your own website

+Our final module will include publishing your own website, using GitHub as the storage platform.